Automattic/jetpack/readme.txt

 **Major Enhancements**

 * Adds a Repeat Visitor block that controls block visibility based on how often a visitor has viewed the page.
-* New option to disable Ads blocks on mobile devices.
+* New option to disable Ads blocks for visitors on mobile devices.

 **Enhancements**